trezzuri/erpnext-docs/docs/en/accounts/payment-order.md

 The Payment Order is the communication between the Purchase Manager and the Account notifying the Accountant to proceed with the Payment.

-In ERPNext, using the Payment Order, you can fetch multiple Payment Requests created against a Supplier.
+In SOMA, using the Payment Order, you can fetch multiple Payment Requests created against a Supplier.

 ## 1. Prerequisites